Centre for Educational Research in Languages and Literacies

-Shelley Stagg Peterson is the founder and chief editor of the Journal of Classroom Research in Literacy, an online peer-reviewed journal featuring classroom-based research.
-She is also chief editor of Language and Literacy, and has reviewed submissions for The Reading Teacher, Alberta Journal of Educational Research, Research in the Teaching of English, and Canadian Journal of Applied Linguistics.
+SHELLEY STAGG PETERSON is the founder and chief editor of the Journal of Classroom Research in Literacy, an online peer-reviewed journal featuring classroom-based research.
+She has reviewed submissions for The Reading Teacher, and Reading Research Quarterly and for the AERA and IRA conferences.
+She co-presented papers reporting research reports at the Literacy Research Association and International Reading Association conferences.
 This year she was honoured by the International Reading Association membership by being elected as a member of the Board of Directors.
-She is in the second of a three-year term on the Notable Books for a Global Society committee of the International Reading Association.
-The nine academics on this committee read approximately 400 books to determine the top 25 notable books for 2011.
-Shelley presented invited workshops at the Reading Recovery and Early Literacy conference, as well as the Educating for Peace and Justice, Nipissing University Adolescent Literacy, Reaching Higher regional consortium, and Toronto Action Research for Excellence in Teaching conferences in Ontario.
-She presented a keynote and a workshop at the Adolescent Literacy
+She is in the third of a three-year term on the Notable Books for a Global Society committee of the International Reading Association.
+The nine academics on this committee read approximately 300 books to determine the top 25 notable books for 2012.
+Shelley was an invited speaker on two TVO Parents.com panels, talking about informational literature and literature for pre-school children.
+She was a guest on the CBC Radio noon-hour talk show, Ontario Today, on the topic of whether cursive writing should be taught in today’s schools.